Girls' Frontline 2: Exilium: Gameplay

-The gameplay of Girls' Frontline 2 revolves around isometric turn-based tactical battles similar to games such as XCOM, Disgaea, and Shadowrun.
+The gameplay of Girls' Frontline 2 revolves around turn-based tactical battles which take place on grid levels, similar to games such as XCOM, Disgaea, and Shadowrun.
 The player commands a squad of units in order to fulfil mission objectives on a tactical map, which include destroying enemy units, capturing strategic points, surviving waves of enemy attacks, or evacuating all units to an extraction point.
 These playable units, which are combat androids called T-Dolls, are obtained by the player via a gacha system in standard and seasonal event banners using in-game currencies.

 Character classes

 T-Dolls are categorised into four different classes, namely: